guramkankava/PostManagement/README.md

 The Application is Spring framework based REST API.

-It exposes API to manage the Post, Comment, Like, Subscription.
+It exposes API at http://localhost:8080/postmanagement/ to manage the Post, Comment, Like, Subscription.
 See controller package.

 API is secured by Bearer token, token can be acquired at POST:/auth/token with Basic Authentication.
 See controller.AuthController.